New Jersey Wrongful Termination Laws

 - Military leave.
 Under federal law, employees have the right to take up to five years of leave to serve in the military, with the right to be reinstated when they return to work.
 (This law also prohibits discrimination against employees based on their military service, protects employees from discharge without good cause for up to one year after they return from military duty, and provides other protections; see Nolo’s article Taking Military Leave for more information.)
-New Jersey provides two additional protections for those who need leave for military duty.
-First, employees have the right to be reinstated following active duty in the U.S. or state military services.
-Second, New Jersey protects employees who take up to three months off in a four-year period for annual training or assemblies relating to military service, or to attend service schools conducted by the U.S. Armed Forces.
+New Jersey employees who are called to active duty in the U.S. or state military have the right to be reinstated to their jobs within 90 days of the end of their service, and they may not be fired without good cause for one year.
+Employees may also take up to three months of unpaid time off in a four-year period for annual training or assemblies relating to military service, or to attend service schools conducted by the U.S. Armed Forces.

 - Jury duty.
 In New Jersey, employees are entitled to unpaid leave for jury service, and employers may not threaten or coerce them into refusing to serve.
 Employers who fire or penalize employees for jury duty may be subject to criminal sanctions and special damages in a wrongful termination lawsuit.